 - 9.2.7 Every Function shall be identified by a standard code and shall conform to the list of functions given in Appendix 9A of this section.
-(M) - 9.2.8 The functional numbers of the Shunting Team Members, Maintenance Team Members and Train Controller (and any associated MSISDN numbers) shall be stored as entries in the routing database of the home GSM-R network.
+(M) - 9.2.7i Subject to operational rules, it is permissible for a shunting participant not to register to a functional number.
+(I) - 9.2.8 The functional numbers of the Shunting Team Members, Maintenance Team Members and Train Controller (and any associated MSISDN numbers) shall be stored as entries in the routing database of the home GSM-R network.
 (M)